 Late antiquity is not the end of Medusa imagery: since the Renaissance, Medusa and her slaying by Perseus have made frequent reappearances in art.
 A famous example is Caravaggio’s haunting painting of her freshly-severed head, an image full of violence and rage.
 Such motifs became especially common in the 18th and 19th centuries, for example in a series of dramatic paintings by the English Pre-Raphaelite painter Edward Burne-Jones.

 Echoes of Medusa’s violent tale still reverberate today: her name has been given to a form of jellyfish, an asteroid and a stellar nebula, and the image of her head continues to see new uses and interpretations.
 For example, it serves as a centrepiece in the modern flag of Sicily, as a symbol of strength and beauty in the logo of a famous fashion designer, or in feminism as a personification of female rage and its marginalisation in society, a metaphor able to encompass victimhood, anger and power all at once.
 Like so many mythical motifs, Medusa is, after all, what we make of her…

 Be that as it may: the next time you visit a museum of art or archaeology, look out for the gorgon Medusa; you are likely to find her.
-Even better, join us on one of our expert-led tours where we meet her again and again.
+Even better, join us on one of our expert-led tours in Europe where we meet her again and again.

 Also, have a look at our gallery of Medusa images encountered on our various itineraries